Strategy of Breakthrough for Health and Wealth

 Jeff Bezos

-When Jeff Bezos drove across America from New York in 1994, leavning his cushy Wall Street job, he did not really know which city he would arrivate at.
+When Jeff Bezos drove across America from New York in 1994, leaving his cushy Wall Street job, he did not really know which city he would arrive at.
 Somewhere in the Pacific Northwest.
 Why?
 He had a great vision of an online marketplace that sold everything.
-But that vision was too large.
-He chose one category to start first.
-He constrained his vision to just one thing but also thought about how he could expand it category by category.
-First he would need to choose the one that had the most promise, at scale.
+But that vision was too large to begin with.
+So he chose to start with one category first.
+He constrained his vision to just one thing, but also thought about how he could expand it category by category.
+First, he would need to choose the one that had the most promise and could scale the fastest and easiest.

-He chose to build the world’s largest bookstore.
-Bookstores were limited by their physical stores, they had to have many locations and they had to hold a lot of inventory.
+He chose to start with building the world's largest bookstore.
+Bookstores were limited by their physical stores; they had to have multiple locations and hold a large amount of inventory.
 How could he strategically leverage these weaknesses using the Internet?

 He found the biggest distributor of books in Portland.
-But there weren’t many programmers there.
-The programmers were plentiful in San Francisco (Silicon Valley) and Seattle, because of Microsoft.
+But there weren't many programmers there.
+Programmers were plentiful in San Francisco (Silicon Valley) and Seattle, largely due to Microsoft.
 Seattle was just a short 3 hour truck drive away.
 He decided Seattle would be home to his new business Cadabra.com, like magic.
-But people thought the name was Cadaver so he though maybe Relentless.com and registered the domain that still points to the name of what we know as Amazon.com, named as a metaphor for the great Amazon jungle and river and also because like Steve Jobs, he liked that it started with the letter ‘A’, which would list it at the top of the page, in business directories like the Yellow Pages.
+But people thought the name sounded too much like Cadaver so he thought switched to Relentless.com and registered the domain that still points to the name of what we know as Amazon.com.
+Named as a metaphor for the great Amazon jungle and river, and also because, like Steve Jobs, he liked that it started with the letter 'A', which would list it at the top of the page, in business directories like the Yellow Pages.

 He sketched his business model on a napkin, after hearing a talk by Jim Collins, who wrote a book called 'Good to Great' describing the Flywheel Principle as the relentless growth of a business due to consistent small pushes in one direction that pushed each step like a gear and with each rotation of the Flywheel, would grow larger and larger.